 We will learn to derive this later in the expectation section.

 X has a Normal distribution, X ~ N(μ, σ2), if

 Here μ is the center (or mean) and σ is the spread (or standard deviation) of the distribution.
 We say that X has a Standard Normal Distribution(Z) if μ =0 and σ = 1.

 Normal distribution plays a vital role in statistics because of the Central Limit theorem.
 Suppose we draw a sample of observation of a random variable from a distribution independent of each other.
 The average of those samples of observation converges to normal distribution.

 Normal Distribution is widely used in Statistics.
+So we need to study intricate details of this distribution.
 To know more about this distribution, see this.

 X has an Exponential Distribution with parameter β > 0, denoted by X ~ Exp(β), if